smarabattula/auto_anki/CONTRIBUTING.md

 # **Contributing to Auto Anki**

-We would like to thank you for showing interest in Auto Anki with ChatGPT.
+We would like to thank you for showing interest in Auto Anki GPT4.
 You are most welcome to suggest improvements and contribute to the project.
 We are delighted when people want to contribute to Auto Anki!

 ## **How Can I Contribute?**: